pjsherpa/Work-Day-Scheduler/README.md

 4. Function created for the comparison, which displays different colors focusing on different lines accordingly depending if its past||present||future.
 5. displayMessage function created.
 6. AddEvent listener created Local storage setup for all lines individually using unique ID for scheduledlist 9am-5pm.
 Once clicked also invokes displayMessage function.
-7.Comments are present in script.js.
+7. Comments are present in script.js.

 Deployment: